Norway's Telenor eyeing sale of Myanmar unit - report

-OSLO, July 1 (Reuters) - Norwegian telecoms operator Telenor (TEL.OL) is exploring the sale of its Myanmar unit, industry publication TMT Finance reported on Thursday, and has hired Citi to sell the business, with non-binding bids due in the coming weeks.
+OSLO (Reuters) - Norwegian telecoms operator Telenor is exploring the sale of its Myanmar unit, industry publication TMT Finance reported on Thursday, and has hired Citi to sell the business, with non-binding bids due in the coming weeks.

 A Telenor spokesperson said the company does not “comment on market rumours”.
 Citi was not immediately available for comment.